h8d13/LKFS/README.md

-# LKFS
+# ALPM-FS
 ----

 ## Alpine-Mini Chroot 👻

-> Prereqs: Be on a linux system with tar, wget, bash
+> Prereqs: Be on a linux system with tar, wget, bash, parted and **assumes x86_64 target.** for EFI stub boot.
-> Assumes x86_64

 ----

 Instead of building kernel (which honestly confuses me more than anything) we'll give full control by starting at the smallest point possible.

-Coolest part of this project: Initial auto download is **3.3mb.** (Alpine MiniRoot FS)

-Extracted is < ~10mb, end goal being a kind of TUI-os
+Coolest part of this project: Initial auto download is **3.3mb.** (Alpine MiniRoot FS) Extracted is < ~10mb, end goal being a kind of TUI-os

-And for the whole process to take **less than 30 seconds.**
+And for the whole process to take **less than 30 seconds.** + turn it into a fully workign system.

 Download the repo and extract or `git clone https://github.com/h8d13/LKFS`